|

 8. Grab a Pint at Richmond’s Most Historic Pubs

-After your eating you can grab a drink in Richmond to feel like a true local, here’s where to go.
+After your eating you can grab a drink in Richmond to feel like a true local:

-- The White Horse – Serving refined pub favorites in the beautiful main room or open-air patio!
+• The White Horse – Enjoy refined pub favourites in their beautiful main room or open-air patio!

-- The Old Ship – Right on Richmond High Street, you can enjoy the timeless pub experience.
+• The Old Ship – Right on Richmond High Street, timeless pub experience

-- Rose of York – A quaint hotel with a super relaxing atmosphere
+• Rose of York – A quaint hotel & pub with a super relaxing atmosphere

 9. Go to the Duck and Pond Market

-Every Saturday and Sunday until 5pm, Heron Square, set just off the Thames, shifts from quiet town square to a busy artisan market, welcoming people from all over Richmond to shop independent.
+Every Saturday and Sunday until 5pm, Heron Square, set just off the Thames, shifts from quiet town square to a busy artisan market, inviting people from all over Richmond (and beyond) to shop independent.

 P.S – There’s entrances from Whittaker Avenue, Richmond Riverside, and Richmond Bridge.